sidneyshafer/complete-react-guide/new-react-app/readme.md

 **`.gitignore`**

-* A configuration file that specifies which files and directories Git should ignore in version control.
+* Configuration file that specifies which files and directories Git should ignore in version control.
-* These often include `node_modules`, `package-lock.json`, `.DS_Store`, etc.
+* These often include `node_modules`, `.DS_Store`, production files, etc.

 **`README.md`**